-Studies show that Covid-19 exacerbates the risk of pregnancy complications - ExBulletin
+Studies show that COVID-19 exacerbates the risk of pregnancy complications - ExBulletin

 Dr. Gil Mor, a reproductive immunologist who did not work on the study but reviewed the study, said the problem could be related to the chronic inflammation caused by Covid-19.

-“Inflammation is very dangerous for both mother and fetal development.
-Chronic inflammation is now a battle for the survival of the mother and fetal, and they pay the price in every battle,” Mor said. ..
-He leads the Wayne State University Institute to study the effects of the immune system and pathogens during pregnancy.
+“Inflammation is extremely dangerous to both mother and fetal development.
+Chronic inflammation is now a battle for the survival of the mother and fetal, and in every battle they pay a price,” Wayne State University said.
+Said Mo, who heads the institute.
+The effects of pathogens.
 “To prevent chronic inflammation, we need to do everything with our own hands.”

+NS Other studies It was peer-reviewed and published on Sunday in The Journal of Maternal-Fetal & Neonatal Medicine.
+This study examined the effects of Covid-19 on women in late pregnancy.

 Scientists examined the records of more than 2,400 women in one Israeli hospital between March and September last year, making a significant difference between women who had Covid-19 and those who did not.
 I saw a difference in health.
 Of the Covid-19-positive patients, 67% were asymptomatic.